Date Masamune: Service under Ieyasu

 In 1598, after Hideyoshi's death, Masamune began to support Tokugawa Ieyasu—apparently at the advice of Katakura Kojūrō.
 Tokugawa Ieyasu increased the size of his lands again, but was constantly suspicious of Masamune and his policies.
 Although Tokugawa Ieyasu and other Date allies were always suspicious of him, Date Masamune for the most part served the Tokugawa loyally.

 In 1600, under Tokugawa eastern army, he fought in Sekigahara Campaign at Siege of Shiroishi and Siege of Hasedo.
 Later, Tokugawa Ieyasu awarded Masamune the lordship of the huge and profitable Sendai Domain, which made Masamune one of Japan's most powerful daimyō.
 Tokugawa had promised Masamune a one-million koku domain, but, even after substantial improvements were made, the land only produced 640,000 koku, most of which was used to feed the Edo region.

 In 1604, Masamune, accompanied by 52,000 vassals and their families, moved to what was then the small fishing village of Sendai.
 He left his fourth son, Date Muneyasu, to rule Iwadeyama.
 Masamune would turn Sendai into a large and prosperous city.

 In 1614 and 1615, he fought in the Osaka campaigns against the Toyotomi Clan.

 Later in 1616, when Tokugawa Ieyasu was on his deathbed, Masamune visited him and read him a piece of Zen poetry.
 Masamune was highly respected for his ethics; a still-quoted aphorism is, "Rectitude carried to excess hardens into stiffness; benevolence indulged beyond measure sinks into weakness."

 Later years and death

 Masamune was viewed with caution by Ieyasu and Hidetada, but gained trust during the reign of Iemitsu.
 As someone who did not experience the Warring States period, Iemitsu had a fondness for hearing stories from the warlords who lived during that time, such as Masamune and Tachibana Muneshige.
 In 1636, Masamune died of a combination of esophageal cancer and peritonitis at the age of 68 years.
 He was returned to Sendai in the same daimyō procession as when he was alive.
-The bakufu gave approval for his eldest legitimate son, Date Tadamune, to inherit the Date clan territory.
+The shogunate gave approval for his eldest legitimate son, Date Tadamune, to inherit the Date clan territory.